matldupont/react-ottawa-gatsby/src/slides.md

 ## Mat Dupont

-    Can I really get through this in 20 min?!

 ---

 # What is Gastby anyway?

 ---

-# A static site generator!
+# A React-based static site generator!

-(Based in React, or I wouldn't be talking about it)

 ---